Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/TreeSelect/README.md

 ## Overview

-The `TreeSelectMultiple` component that extends the functionality of the Ant Design Tree component by providing additional customization and support for stricter type safety.
+The `TreeSelectMultiple` component extends the functionality of the Ant Design Tree component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Tree component.

 ## Props